tricktron/frege-gradle-plugin/README.md

  `mainSourceDir/examples/HelloFrege.fr`.
 Alternatively, you can specify the location on the command line with `--mainModule=my.mod.HelloFrege`.
 - **compileFrege**: Compiles all your `*.fr` files in `mainSourceDir` to `outputDir`.
-Alternatively, you can also pass the compile item by command line.
-Then only the compile item and its dependencies get compiled.
+Alternatively, you can also specify the compile items by with the `compileItems` property.
+Then only the specified compile items and its dependencies get compiled.
-E.g.: `gradle compileFrege --compileItem=[full module name | absolute path to .fr file]`.
+E.g.: `compileItems = [ 'my.mod.Mod1', my.mod.Mod2' ]`.
 - **runFrege**: Runs the Frege module specified by `mainModule`.
 Alternatively you can also pass the main module by command line, e.g: `gradle runFrege --mainModule=my.mod.Name`.
 - **testFrege**: Tests all QuickCheck properties defined in the specified `mainModule`.